 There’s more to online rewards programs than just, well, rewards.
 Today’s online incentive technology can turn your rewards program into a powerful business solution, not just a rewards vending machine.
 Here are a few of the ways online technology can make your rewards program more successful:

-- Open enrollment capability ensures is beneficial to a sales channel or customer loyalty program because it can help broaden the audience you market to.
+- Utilize open enrollment.
+Open enrollment capability ensures is beneficial to a sales channel or customer loyalty program because it can help broaden the audience you market to.
 By allowing anyone to register to your program with a simple enrollment form, you can collect new and better data about your market demographic.

-- A training component to your online rewards program can be a powerful motivator for sales reps or distributors to educate themselves on your products and services.
+- Offer training incentives.
+A training component to your online rewards program can be a powerful motivator for sales reps or distributors to educate themselves on your products and services.
 With easy online access and instant rewards for filling out surveys or passing quizzes, your participant audience has greater incentive to become better, more knowledgeable agents of your brand.
 Especially in sales channel environments, this boosted knowledge can give you an edge your competitors lack.